 Why it matters

-• DOJ's investigation into PPB highlights concerns over unlawful policing during protests, particularly regarding treatment of journalists.
+- DOJ's investigation into PPB highlights concerns over unlawful policing and potential constitutional rights violations during protests.

-• The inquiry could impact future policing practices in Portland and the relationship between local and federal authorities.
+- The investigation could impact future policing practices in Portland and the relationship between local and federal authorities.

 What’s next

-• DOJ has requested documents from PPB, including body-worn camera footage and incident reports related to protests.
+- DOJ has requested documents from PPB, including body-worn camera footage and incident reports related to the protests.

-• Portland Police Chief and City Attorney must respond to the DOJ's concerns and provide requested information by a specified deadline.
+- Portland Police Chief Bob Day and City Attorney Robert Taylor are expected to respond to the DOJ's concerns.